AWikia/SkinEvelution/docs/Overview.md

 This is used as the opacity of the body background image.
 0% makes it invisible, 50% makes translucent and 100% makes it visible.

 ### ``--body-background-color`` (Accepts: ``<color>``)
 This is used as the background color of the body container and the gradient overlay shown on header backgrounds.
-This is also used on  ``is-headline`` buttons.
+This is also used on  ``is-headline`` inputs and ``is-alternate`` secondary buttons.

 ### ``--superbar-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of the Community Header.
 When set to ``auto``, it autopicks the computed foreground community color.